-Regios (as Monterrey locals are called) organize their weekends around carne asada, the mountains and long family meals.
-Here’s where they actually go.
+Regios (as Monterrey locals are called) organize their weekends around carne asada, the sierra and long family meals.
+Here’s where residents actually spend their time, well off the tourist strip.

 A day off in the mountains